awsdocs/amazon-fsx-windows-user-guide/doc_source/managing-file-shares.md

    + [Seamlessly Join a Windows EC2 Instance](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/launching_instance.html)
    + [Manually Join a Windows Instance](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/join_windows_instance.html)

 1. Connect to your instance as a user that is a member of the file system administrators group\.
-In AWS Managed AD, this group is called AWS Delegated FSx Administrators\.
-In your self\-managed Microsoft AD, this group is called Domain Admins or the custom name for the administrators group that you provided during creation\.
+In AWS Managed Microsoft Active Directory, this group is called AWS Delegated FSx Administrators\.
+In your self\-managed Microsoft Active Directory, this group is called Domain Admins or the custom name for the administrators group that you provided during creation\.
 For more information, see [Connecting to Your Windows Instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 1. Open the **Start** menu and run **fsmgmt\.msc** using **Run As Administrator**\.
 Doing this opens the Shared Folders GUI tool\.